 Background

 Arthur’s community is entirely reliant on his knights: those who go out, do his bidding, and make manifest his internal desires.
-The full dependence on knights is a reasonable strategy for a King whose role as king necessarily includes being an active, public symbol within the halls of his own court.
+The full dependence on knights is a reasonable strategy for a king whose role as king necessarily includes being an active, public symbol within the halls of his own court.
 This role does not extend beyond the Round Table, however: as Jonathan Nichols states, “Camelot loses its focal point of order when the King steps off the dais” (Nichols, 120).
 Indeed, localization within place seems critical for the maintenance of community; established borders define the knights’ boundaries as members of the Round Table while keeping out the uninitiated.
 The Round Table consists of approximately one hundred and fifty members: an ideal number for the sake of communication, collaboration, and shared goals.
 With more members, unity becomes near impossible, while a smaller group does not have as much power or influence.
 Yet even with an ideal number of members, with the King staying relatively stationary, his presence will fade outside the kingdom thus losing potency or esteem.
 Interestingly, Arthur’s knights do not seem tasked with expanding membership of the Round Table so much as they are sent to extend its presence and values.
 For example, in helping ladies and going on quests, the knights use courtly ideology to influence the outside world.
 Therefore, knights become the visible manifestations of Arthur’s will: going out, acting as the King would wish, and serving as a tangible reminder of the somewhat-hidden ruler.

-In many ways, the knights are almost avatars for Arthur; yet despite their symbolic import, these actors are men with their own aspirations, fears, and desires that do not always fully correspond with their knightly roles.
+In many ways, the knights are almost avatars of Arthur; yet despite their symbolic import, these actors are men with their own aspirations, fears, and desires that do not always fully correspond with their knightly roles.
 The Round Table requires a steady stream of knights who are willing to take on the taxing role of the embodiment of the King’s physical and spiritual sovereignty.
 But the system inherently demands too much sacrifice of opportunities for external endeavors and impulses to self-sovereignty beyond the social and political role of knighthood, which is where the individual is born.
 Therefore, this conflict – between duty and impulse, between prescribed social and narrative role and the pressure to enact individual sovereignty – can help us understand the eventual collapse of a system that insists on the collective and transpersonal nature of the social sphere.
 Its members can only realize themselves as knights defined by the community they serve, in which they fulfill their duty and value to which they are committed.